SoftwareAG/c8y-docs/content/dtm/localization.md

 Once all your translations are done, change the language under **User settings**.
 For more information see [Getting started > User options and settings > To change user settings](/users-guide/getting-started/#gui-features) in the *User guide*.

-The added translations are now displayed in the DTM application.
+The added translations are now displayed in the DTM web app.

-To change the language for the DTM application click the **User settings** option under [User button](/users-guide/getting-started/#gui-features) and select the desired language in the dropdown menu.
-You need to refresh your screen for the application to display the newly selected language.
+To change the language for the DTM web app click the **User settings** option under [User button](/users-guide/getting-started/#gui-features) and select the desired language in the dropdown menu.
+You need to refresh your screen for the web app to display the newly selected language.

 {{< c8y-admon-info>}}